 The final age-related benefit is the Winter Fuel Allowance that’s financed by the government.
 This money can be put towards your heating bill, helping to stave off cold-related illnesses like hypothermia and heart attacks.

-The first Winter Fuel Payment isn’t automatic, but every year thereafter you should receive a lump sum in November or December.
-For the year 2015/16, the benefit was £200 for those under 80, and £300 for those who were aged 80 and over.
+The Winter Fuel Payment is usually automatic if you are eligible.
+You should receive your money before 31st December.
+For the year 2016/17, the benefit was £200 for those under 80, and £300 for those who were aged 80 and over.

 There is also a Cold Weather Payment that’s available if the temperature takes a particularly drastic turn for the worse.
 When the weather is forecast to be 0°C or below for seven consecutive days between November 1st and March 31st you can claim an additional £25 per week.